Understanding your energy bill

 What you'll need to switch

 Need help locating the information you need to switch?
-Here are some sample bills from the big six suppliers with important information highlighted:
+Here are some sample bills with important information highlighted:

 - British Gas bill